ferrugemjs/home-page/gen-src/docs/templating.md

   <require from="ui-vendor as d" type="namespace"/>
   <div>
     <span>using a ui library</span>
-    <span d:replace-colors>This directive replace red to #FF0000 and blue to #0000FF in this text!</span>
+    <span d:upper-case>This directive change all text to UPPERCASE this text!</span>
-    <span d:replace-colors="blue">This directive will replace only blue to #0000FF in this text!</span>
+    <span d:upper-case="test">This directive will replace only test to TEST in this text!</span>
   </div>
 </template>
 ```